-Currently, he serves as an Associate Clinical Professor at the University of California-San Francisco School of Nursing and is an Attending Nurse Practitioner at the San Francisco Veterans Administration.
-He has expertise in psychopharmacological treatment for adult patients and specializes in the treatment of affective disorders and PTSD.
+Currently, he serves as an Associate Clinical Professor at the University of California-San Francisco School of Nursing where he teaches psychopharmacology and is an Attending Nurse Practitioner at the San Francisco Veterans Administration.

 Associate Clinical Professor, UC San Francisco School of Nursing

 The recipient of both the 2020 Hallie T Debas Academy of Medical Educators Excellence in Teaching Awardand the prestigious 2021 UCSF Academic Senate Distinction in Teaching Award, Andrew has been teaching at UC San Francisco since 2007, first as a volunteer Assistant Clinical Professor, currently appointed to a full time, Associate Clinical Professor position in the School of Nursing, Department of Community Health Services.
 He is faculty of record for several psychiatric nurse practitioner psychopharmacology courses, a general psychiatry survey course, and a first and second year clinical seminars.

 Additionally, Andrew is an internationally invited speaker for continuing education conferences and grand rounds, having provided over 100 lectures on contemporary issues in psychiatry.
 He currently is the Co-Chair for Sana Symposium, a leading CME meeting on psychedelic therapies and a steering committee member for Psych Congress.

 See button below for a full list of past and current topics.

 Andrew brings over 30 years of mental health professional expertise to clients as an expert consultant.
 He has served as a steering committee member for Psych Congress, a large, national continuing education meeting since 2010.

 He has testified as an expert witness in nurse practitioner malpractice cases.